mobile app bar

 Ryan Clark with his family at Notre Dame University.

-The 2024 college football season was historic — not just for the action on the field, but for what it revealed about the newly expanded College Football Playoff (CFP).
-For the first time, the field grew to 12 teams, with a clear intent at that: include more contenders, spread the excitement, and boost revenue.
+The 2024 college football season was historic, not just for the action on the field but also for the newly expanded College Football Playoff (CFP).
+For the first time, the field grew to 12 teams, serving its purpose: To include more contenders, spread the excitement, and boost revenue.

-However, not everyone is convinced that the new framework worked.
-Take former NFL safety Ryan Clark, for example.
+However, not everyone believes that the new framework worked.
+For instance, former NFL safety Ryan Clark remains unconvinced.

-Clark then delved deeper, questioning the logic behind both the selection and seeding of teams.
+The one-sided results prompted Clark to question the logic behind both the selection and seeding of teams.
 He suggested that the system was trying too hard to please everyone.

 “We can’t just let everybody in… it can’t be the NCAA basketball tournament in football; it’s just too many games,” Crowder said.

-Lane Kiffin, a guest on the show, heard the takes from Crowder and Clark and offered a solution to the issue.
-According to the Ole Miss head coach, focusing more on a dedicated committee to evaluate team selections is the best way to address the problem.
+Lane Kiffin, a guest on the show, heard the takes from Crowder and Clark and offered a solution.
+According to the Ole Miss head coach, appointing a dedicated committee to evaluate team selections is the best way to address the problem.

-“I think you’d have to get a really good committee that really spends a lot of time and watches the game with some football people in there to figure out… get the best teams in there.”
+“I think you’d have to get a really good committee that really spends a lot of time and watches the game with some football people in there to figure out… get the best teams in there,” said Kiffin.

-Kiffin also suggested expanding the playoff to 16 teams to eliminate byes and provide home-field advantages, ensuring that every game remains competitive and meaningful.
+He also suggested expanding the playoffs to 16 teams to eliminate byes and provide home-field advantages.
+This ensures that every game remains competitive and meaningful.

 “I only say [expand it to 16 teams] because you can get rid of the byes.
 And so it’s the same amount of weeks.
-If 16, just start playing from the beginning, but give home field because as you saw, that’s a huge deal that time of year.
-So it’s still a lot to play for, to be one of those in this, whatever, top eight seeds and get home field.”
+If 16, just start playing from the beginning, but give home field because, as you saw, that’s a huge deal that time of year.
+So it’s still a lot to play for, to be one of those in this, whatever, top eight seeds and get home field,” elaborated Kiffin.

-All said and done, the expansion of the CFP, which was supposed to bring more revenue and an enhanced fan experience, has brought to light the need for a more discerning selection process.
+All said and done, the expansion of the CFP, which was supposed to bring more revenue and enhance fan experience, has brought to light the need for a more discerning and objective selection process.

-Ensuring that only the most competitive teams are included will preserve the integrity of the playoff and uphold the high standards expected in college football — standards that matter more than financial gains.
+This would ensure that only the most competitive teams are included.
+It will preserve the integrity of the playoff and uphold the high standards expected in college football — standards that matter more than financial gains.

 Post Edited By:Samnur Reza